Here are my best tools and hacks for busy moms.

 You could also do it by the time of day.
 All the school work in the morning.
 All the chores in the afternoon.

 If you don’t know what a bullet journal is, check out www.littlecoffeefox.com.
 Shelby Abrahamsen is the one who turned me on to using one.
 She creates the most drool-worthy journals.
 Her whole blog gives you ideas and inspiration.
-She even sells her own creations.
+She even sells her creations.

 You wouldn’t know all that by seeing my journal since it’s plain and boring.
 Using different color ink to divide tasks like personal, home, school and blog are about as creative as I get.

-However, the most important thing is that her journals inspired me to start using one and it keeps me organized.
+However, the most important thing is that she inspired me to start using one and it keeps me organized.
 I know what I need to do.
 When I need to do it.
 More than once it has saved me when I couldn’t remember when I made a blog change or wrote down a book I wanted to read.
 It has gotten the scrap paper notes and sticky note chaos under control.

 I recently put together these printable Bullet Journal Worksheets for teens and tweens to track how their moods are affected by a few basic life habits.